tanweijie123/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The Session is missing some required details.
+The session is missing some required details.

     * 1b1.
 FitEgo shows an error message.